Yash-Medhane/Yash-Medhane/README.md

 # Hey there!
-I'm [Your Name], a BTech IT student on a coding adventure! 🚀
+I'm [Yash Medhane], a BTech IT student on a coding adventure! 🚀

 ### 🎓 About Me:
 - 📚 Currently rocking my Bachelor's in Information Technology.